CKChiranjivi/Text-To-Speech-Convertor/README.md

 4. Create a pull request.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under me(Mr. C.K.Chiranjivi) .
+Contact to me for more details.